G0blinC0de/G0blinC0de/README.md

 ### Ahoy!
-My name is Red and I currently work in QA & Release Management I am studying at Epicodus.
+My name is Red and I currently work in QA & Release Management.

+I am studying at Epicodus.

 I have built games in Unity using C# & built websites using Javascript, HTML and CSS with VS Code.